Notifications Customization

 |---|---|

-| Subject line | Define how the email appears in the inbox, with support for dynamic tokens |
+| Subject | Define how the email appears in the inbox, with support for dynamic tokens |

 | Email body | Edit content using a block-based editor with Text, Heading, Divider, and Spacer blocks |

-| Placeholders | Insert dynamic values such as {{task_id}}, {{app_name}}, or {{user_name}} by typing {{ |
+| Placeholders | Insert dynamic values such as {{task_id}}, {{app_name}}, or {{user_name}} directly in the subject or body.
+For date formatting options, see Date Formatting in Notification Templates. |

 | Styles | Adjust margin, typography, color, text alignment, and background color for any block |